lebsockdeborah/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to the importance of writing clean, readable, and maintainable code.
 It encourages us to avoid unnecessary complexity, to break down problems into smaller manageable parts, and to choose the simplest solution that meets the requirements.
 This principle not only enhances the quality of your code but also makes it more resilient to bugs and easier for others to understand and collaborate on."

+# 2024-01-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By planning ahead and staying organized, you can avoid last-minute panic and stress.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+These systems allow you easily to track changes, revert to previous versions, merge code from other developers, etc. It'll help to avoid merging conflicts and keep your project organized and clean.
+Make sure to commit and push your changes regularly to maintain a clean and organized repository.